Baptist Health (Jacksonville): Baptist Medical Center South

 Baptist South was opened in February 2005.
 In June 2007, construction began on a new patient care tower that further increased patient care capacity, including a Newborn Intensive Care Unit that is part of Wolfson Children's Hospital's services.
 In September 2011, Baptist South opened a new cardiac catheterization lab.

 In 2016, Nicole Thomas became the first female hospital president at Baptist Health.
 Thomas oversees Baptist Medical Center South.
 In 2019, Baptist Health opened a new 12-room Wolfson Children’s Hospital pediatric emergency center at Baptist Medical Center South.

+In 2021, Kyle Dorsey was named president of Baptist Health Medical Center South.